-In 2022/23 we provided 68 CHECT support grants totaling £12,000 to families and individuals to help with the costs associated with an Rb diagnosis and ongoing treatment - for example travel to and from hospital as well as occasionally helping to buy some specialist equipment for those with a visual impairment.
+In 2023/24 we provided 63 CHECT support grants totaling £10,250 to families and individuals to help with the costs associated with an Rb diagnosis and ongoing treatment - for example travel to and from hospital as well as occasionally helping to buy some specialist equipment for those with a visual impairment.

-The demand for support grants has dramatically increased in line with the cost-of-living crisis and our team continue to work in partnership with other organisations to offer as much financial support as possible.
+The demand for support grants continues to increase in line with the cost-of-living crisis and our team continues to work in partnership with other organisations to offer as much financial support as possible.